 Florida represents some interesting challenges for landscape design.
 While it has the humidity and sunshine that plants love, it also has the heat that they generally dislike.
-Making it just a little worse is that Florida is known for its hurricanes, making life interesting for plant life and forcing designers to use sturdier concepts.
-This ensures that landscaping, especially in Southwest Florida, has an improvised feel.
+Making it just a little worse is that Florida is known for its storms and even hurricanes, making life interesting for plant life and forcing designers to use sturdier concepts.
+This ensures that landscaping, especially in Southwest Florida, has an interesting feel.

-However, even with the limitations on plants, there are a wide variety of plants available to landscapers.
+However, even with the limitations on plants, there is a wide variety available to landscapers.
 While there is a definite preference for wind-resistant deep-rooted plants, a wide variety of plants find themselves in the yards and gardens of Floridians, making for some truly interesting landscaping.

 The Plants You May Find

 There a couple of different lists that landscapers seem to use when it comes to which plants are preferred.
-These plants go well together aesthetically as well provide assistance for other plants on the list.
+These plants go well together aesthetically as well as assist other plants on the list.
 One of the most popular lists is one consisting of native plants:

 - Live oak makes for a great shade tree.